Trixarian/NetherSX2-classic/README.md

 They aim to do the following:
 * Fix the RetroAchievements Notifications
-* Unlock more Global settings in the App Settings
+* Expose more Global settings in the App Settings to the user
 * Update the GameDB, Controller Support, and the Widescreen and No-Interlace Patches
 * Add additional AetherSX2/NetherSX2 spesific fixes to the GameDB
 * Resign the APK to prevent the Google Play Store Auto-Update from installing 3064 over it